Tripura elections 2018: Dy CM Jishnu Deb Burman wins Charilam seat

 BJP candidate and Deputy Chief Minister Jishnu Deb Burman won the Charilam assembly seat in Tripura.
 He is also the state BJP vice-president.
 The deputy chief minister, a member of Tripura's royal family, was sworn in by Governor Tathagata Roy on March 9, along with Chief Minister Biplab Kumar Deb and others.
-Prime Minister Narendra Modi was present on the occasion.

 Deb Burman was pitted against Arjun Debbarma of the Congress, Uma Shankar Debbarma of the Indigenous Nationalist Party of Tripura (INPT) and Independent contestant Jyotilal Debbarma.